·

-A poisoned GitHub Action compromised a popular AI package.
-40,000 downloads in 40 minutes.
+A poisoned security scanner leaked the publishing credentials for a popular AI package.
+The backdoored builds were live for 40 minutes.
 Your CI/CD pipeline is an attack surface.

-In March 2026, two versions of the LiteLLM package on PyPI — versions 1.82.7 and 1.82.8 — were compromised.
+On March 24, 2026, two versions of the LiteLLM package on PyPI - 1.82.7 and 1.82.8 - were compromised.
 The packages contained a three-stage payload: credential harvesting, Kubernetes lateral movement, and a persistent backdoor.
-Over 40,000 downloads happened in roughly 40 minutes before PyPI quarantined the packages.
+Per LiteLLM's own advisory, the malicious builds went live at 10:39 UTC and stayed up for roughly 40 minutes before PyPI quarantined them.
+Exact download counts for that window were never published.

 LiteLLM is a popular Python library for calling multiple LLM providers through a unified API.
 It's used in production AI pipelines across thousands of companies.
 If you use pip install litellm in your CI/CD pipeline or Dockerfile without pinning versions, you were in the blast radius.

-The attack is worth understanding in detail because of how it started: not through a compromised maintainer account, not through a typosquatting package, but through a poisoned GitHub Action in LiteLLM's own CI/CD pipeline.
+The attack is worth understanding in detail because of how it started: not through typosquatting, and not through a phished maintainer password, but through a poisoned security scanner inside LiteLLM's own CI/CD pipeline - which leaked the project's publishing credentials to the attackers.

 This is the critical detail: the attack didn't compromise LiteLLM's source code repository.
-The source code on GitHub was clean.
-The compromise happened in the build pipeline, between source code and published package.
+The source code on GitHub was clean, and the malicious versions were never produced by the project's release workflow at all.
+The compromise happened in the pipeline's trust chain - a scanner the pipeline trusted stole the keys, and the keys were the whole ballgame.

 The compromised packages installed a three-stage payload:

-The LiteLLM attack exploits a trust chain that most teams don't think about: your CI/CD pipeline trusts GitHub Actions, which trust their upstream repositories, which trust their maintainers.
-A single compromised link anywhere in that chain can inject code into your build artifacts.
+The LiteLLM attack exploits a trust chain that most teams don't think about: your CI/CD pipeline trusts its build tools - GitHub Actions, security scanners, linters - which trust their upstream repositories, which trust their maintainers.
+A single compromised link anywhere in that chain can steal your publishing credentials or inject code into your build artifacts.

 Most teams treat their CI/CD pipeline as trusted infrastructure.
 They pin their application dependencies carefully but reference GitHub Actions by tag (uses: some-action/trivy@v1).
 Tags are mutable.
 A compromised tag points to compromised code.
 Your pipeline runs it with whatever permissions you've granted the workflow.